hsmgowtham/Asynchronous-Website-Checker/README.md

 # Asynchronous Website Checker
-This is a simple Python program that checks the HTTP status codes of multiple websites concurrently using asynchronous programming techniques.
-This is useful for checking the health of the website whther the site is up or not.
+This is a simple Python program that employs asynchronous programming techniques to concurrently check the HTTP status codes of multiple websites.
+Asynchronous programming allows for efficient utilization of system resources by enabling tasks to execute concurrently without blocking the main execution thread.

+## Features
+- **Concurrent HTTP Status Checking**: The program utilizes asynchronous programming to simultaneously query multiple websites for their HTTP status codes.
+- **Website Health Monitoring**: This tool aids in monitoring the health of websites by determining whether they are up or experiencing connectivity issues.
+- **Efficient Resource Utilization**: Asynchronous programming enhances resource efficiency by enabling concurrent execution of tasks without unnecessary blocking, thus optimizing the program's performance.

 ## Prerequisites